 Brief History of Sentencing Guidelines:

 In the past, federal judges had enormous discretion when they considered what sentence to impose upon people convicted of crimes in federal court.
-In fact, when a judge sentenced me, in 1987, the law provided him with discretion to impose a term anywhere between 10 years and life in prison.
-Without meeting certain factors, the law would not allow him sentence me to less than 10 years, but he could sentence me to life.
+In fact, when Judge Jack Tanner sentenced me, in 1987, the law provided him with discretion to impose a term anywhere between 10 years and life in prison.
+Without meeting certain factors, the law would not allow him to sentence me to less than 10 years, but he could sentence me to life.

-Success in sentencing, like success in anything else, begins with the strategy we teach we teach through all of our work:
+Success in sentencing, like success in anything else, begins with the strategy we teach through all of our work:

 - Step 1: We’ve got to define success as the best possible outcome.